Prospects for quantum process tomography at high energies: Experimental implementation

 As a reference, we show in Fig.\ \ref{fig:xsec} the $t \bar t$ production cross section at an unpolarised $e^+ e^-$ collider estimated in \cite{CLICdp:2018cto} as a function of the beam collision energy.
 Around $\sqrt{s} = 400$ GeV, the cross section peaks to give $\sigma \sim 580$ fb, while at $\sqrt{s} = 1000$ GeV, it is $200$ fb.
 Demanding $\sim 10\,\%$ accuracy for the $C_{ij}$ ($i \neq j$) measurement, the required luminosities are estimated to be $\sim 20$ fb$^{-1}$ and $\sim 60$ fb$^{-1}$ for $\sqrt{s} \sim 400$ and 1000 GeV, respectively.

 In the proposed method, one must repeat such a measurement 16 times with different polarisation settings.
-As can be seen in e.g.\ \eqref{eq:Upsilon}, each setting requires sufficient beam polarisation in order that the inverse matrices, such as $\Upsilon$, are well defined.
-Reducing the degree of polarisation will increase the statistical uncertainty on the Choi matrix elements.
+While the polarisation of the beams need not be very high, a low degree of polarisation, as well as its uncertainty, will influence the inverse matrices in Eq. \eqref{AB} and hence increase the statistical uncertainty of the estimated Choi matrix elements.

 The practicality of implementing the 16 runs for different polarisations and the determination of the required luminosity are an optimisation problem that will depend on the particular collider, the polarisation that can be achieved, the acceptance of the detector, and the final state selected.
 While such studies go beyond the scope of this initial proposal, we note that the rich landscape of polarised beams and final states makes this a fruitful area for future research.